Planes of the future could fly on sawdust or straw

 The “ProBio3” project is part of an EU drive to reach annual output of 2 million tonnes of biofuels for aviation by 2020 in Europe.

-Biofuels should help cut down the aerospace industry’s carbon footprint while using renewable energy sources, said Jean Botti, chief technical officer of Airbus parent EADS EAD.PA.
+Biofuels should help cut down the aerospace industry’s carbon footprint while using renewable energy sources, said Jean Botti, chief technical officer of Airbus parent EADS.

 “We want to achieve a balance in terms of carbon dioxide where everything that comes out will be balanced with what goes in,” Botti said.